nicknonnen/RE-Dorian/docs/report/RE-Dorian-Report.md

 - attach / link to files containing status_id's for the search results
 - any data used to normalize the tweets
 - methods for analysis / synthesis

+The data for this lab was procured through a Twitter Developer account, which requires an application but is free of charge.
+All of our analysis was conducted in RStudio 1.4.1106, and the full code I used to complete this study may be found [here](/dorian/nn_twitter_analysis_search.r).

+First, I had to find an event to track.
+In the early days of May 2021, a minor natural disaster event was unfolding in some southeastern US states, predominantly Mississippi.
+There is already [a robust Wikipedia article on the event](https://en.wikipedia.org/wiki/Tornado_outbreak_of_May_2–4,_2021), briefly summarizing the geographic location, path, and size of the 82 recorded tornados.

+Next, I downloaded appropriate libraries and decided on four search parameters.
+I used the keyterms 'tornado', 'Atlanta', 'mswx', and 'Txwx', in order to collect a spread of tornado-related tweets in Georgia (where news sources lead me to initially believe the most storm events were - this was later observed to be incorrect, making the 'Atlanta' search term mostly irrelevant), Mississippi ('mswx' is a hashtag indicating Mississippi State Weather Extended tweets), and Texas ('Txwx' is a hashtag indicating Texas Weather Extended tweets, included because many initial 'tornado' tweets also contained this hashtag).

 ## Replication Results